 Once your patent has been authorized, you must ensure that it is still in effect and hasn’t been abandoned or expired.
 More than 8 million patents have been granted, although many of them have expired or been abandoned.

-The owner of a patent must continue to pay fees in order for it to be used.
+The owner of a patent must continue to pay fees for it to be used.
 In the absence of maintenance costs, patents will be abandoned.
 Through the Public PAIR system, it is simple to determine whether a patent has been abandoned.
 In Public PAIR, expired patents won’t be displayed.

 Patents that were submitted on or after June 8, 1995 are referred to as “new patents.”
 For these more recent patents, there is a 20-year time limit beginning on the day the patent was filed.